MUAY THAI IN HUA HIN: WHERE TO TRAIN, STAY & EXPLORE

 Cafés & Restaurants

 Gallery Drip Coffee is a great place to start your day!
-This gem has coffee options to suit every caffeine lover.
-We suggest pairing your drink with their super satisfying bacon and cheese toasted sandwich.
-You can choose to sit in a nice nook inside, outside in their garden or better yet, take a few steps to the beach to enjoy your coffee and food! 🗺️ View on Google Maps
+With coffee options to suit every caffeine lover, it’s hard to go wrong, especially when paired with their satisfying bacon and cheese toasted sandwich.
+You can relax in a cosy indoor nook, sit outside in the garden

 Sight Seeing & Attractions

-🏍️ With local gems to explore, read on to see how you'll get around Hua Hin to discover what the charming town has to offer
+🏍️ With local gems to explore, read on to see how you'll get around Hua Hin.

 HOW TO GET AROUND HUA HIN